up-csi/rfc-modules/src/rfc/rfc-02.typ

         - `es:fix` $=>$ `eslint --cache --fix .`
     - `lint:sv` $=>$ `svelte-check --tsconfig ./tsconfig.json`

-If default scripts differ from these, said defaults MUST be changed to match the scripts above.

-These scripts are executed by adding `pnpm` or `pnpm run` before them (e.g. `pnpm prepare`, `pnpm run dev`).
+These scripts are executed by adding `pnpm` or `pnpm run` before them (e.g., `pnpm prepare`, `pnpm run dev`).

 #note[
     Some interesting things regarding `pnpm prepare` and `svelte-kit sync`:
     - `pnpm prepare` is run after `pnpm install` as a #link("https://docs.npmjs.com/cli/v10/using-npm/scripts#life-cycle-operation-order")[lifecycle script]
     - `svelte-kit sync` #link("https://svelte.dev/docs/kit/cli#svelte-kit-sync")[generates _inferred_ types] for variables and puts it in the `.svelte-kit` folder.

-    Thus, `svelte-kit sync` MUST be run *in the same environment* as `.env` variables before using them (e.g. importing, linting) as generated types MUST be set-up before use.
-As such, on GitHub workflows, `.env` variable declaration may be seen in the installation step.
+    Thus, `svelte-kit sync` MUST be run *in the same environment* as `env` variables before using them (e.g., importing, linting) as generated types MUST be set-up before use.
+As such, on GitHub workflows, `env` variable declaration is seen in the installation step.
 ]

 = Dependency-Related Configurations